pinkegobox/cb-react/README.md

 View the project <a href="https://commerce-bear-react.vercel.app/">here</a>.

-React toy project to compare and contrast the differences between popular JavaScript component frameworks React and Svelte.
+React toy project where I re-created the landing page of <a href="http://commercebear.com/">CommerceBear</a> in order to compare and contrast the differences between popular JavaScript component frameworks React and Svelte.

 ## Features
 - Tech and concepts used:
     * Modern ES6
     * Create React App
     * CSS Modules
     * HTML5 and CSS3

 ## To Do
 (Improvements I would like to make if I had more time)